Tuesday, 11 November 2014

 The first step to configure SSH key authentication to your server is to generate an SSH key pair on your local computer.

-, which is included with the standard OpenSSH suite of tools.
+To do this, we can use a special utility called ssh-keygen, which is included with the standard OpenSSH suite of tools.
 By default, this will create a 2048 bit RSA key pair, which is fine for most uses.

 On your local computer, generate a SSH key pair by typing: